MAPLE: Metadata Augmented Private Language Evolution: Abstract

 \section{Abstract}

-While differentially private (DP) fine-tuning of large language models (LLMs) is a powerful tool, it is often computationally prohibitive or infeasible when state-of-the-art models are only accessible via proprietary APIs.
-In such settings, generating DP synthetic data has emerged as a crucial alternative, offering the added benefits of arbitrary reuse across downstream tasks and transparent exploratory data analysis without the opaque constraints of a model's parameter space.
-Private Evolution (PE) is a promising API-based framework for this goal; however, its performance critically depends on initialization.
-When the private data distribution deviates substantially from the foundation model's pre-training priors—particularly in highly specialized domains—PE frequently struggles to align with the target data, resulting in degraded utility, poor convergence, and inefficient API usage.
-To address this initialization bottleneck, we propose Metadata Augmented Private Language Evolution (MAPLE).
-MAPLE leverages differentially private tabular metadata extraction and in-context learning to effectively ground the initial synthetic distribution in the target domain.
-Extensive experiments on challenging, domain-specific text generation tasks demonstrate that MAPLE achieves a significantly more favorable privacy-utility trade-off, converges faster, and drastically reduces API costs compared to previous PE methods.
+Differentially private (DP) fine-tuning of large language models (LLMs) requires massive compute and full model access, which rules out state-of-the-art proprietary APIs for general users.
+Generating DP synthetic data offers a practical workaround.
+This approach also allows for transparent exploratory data analysis and arbitrary reuse across downstream tasks, sidestepping the rigid constraints of a model's parameter space.
+Private Evolution (PE) provides a promising API-based framework for generating this data, but its success relies heavily on initialization.
+If the private data distribution falls too far outside the foundation model's pre-training priors -- a common issue in highly specialized domain -- PE struggles to align with the target data.
+This misalignment causes poor convergence, degraded utility, and wasted API calls.
+To solve this initialization bottleneck, we introduce Metadata Augmented Private Language Evolution (MAPLE).
+MAPLE extracts DP tabular metadata and uses in-context learning to firmly ground the initial synthetic distribution in the target domain.
+Our evaluations on domain-specific text generation tasks show that MAPLE yields a strictly better privacy-utility trade-off, converges significantly faster, and sharply reduces API costs compared to baseline PE methods.
+Our code is available at {\url{https://github.com/elichien-google/MAPLE}}.